whyboris/utilitarianism.net/content/utilitarian-thinkers.md

      image="/img/thinkers/Richard-M-Hare.jpg"
      text="Richard M Hare" >}}

+{{< thinker-name name="Richard M. Hare" year="(1919 - 2002)" >}}

-**Richard M. Hare** (1919 - 2002) was a British philosopher and Professor at the Universities of Oxford and Florida.
+Richard M. Hare was a British philosopher and Professor at the Universities of Oxford and Florida.
 One of the most influential moral philosophers of the twentieth century, Hare is most famous for his meta-ethical theory of [prescriptivism](https://plato.stanford.edu/entries/moral-cognitivism/#PreUniPre), which he used to argue for utilitarianism.

 {{< read-more url="richard-hare" >}}